Guest access in Microsoft Teams

 Guest access reviews

-You can use Azure AD to create an access review for users who are in groups or have been assigned to an application.
+You can use Azure AD to create an access review for users who are in groups or teams or have been assigned to an application.
 Creating recurring access reviews can save you time.
 If you need to routinely review users who have access to an application, a team, or a group, you can define the frequency of those reviews.

 You can perform a guest access review yourself, ask guests to review their own access, or ask an application owner or business decision maker to perform the access review.
 Reviews are done in Azure AD.
 For more information, see Manage guest access with Azure AD access reviews.